HubBucket-Team/gdc-docs/docs/Visualization_Documentation/GeneEntity.md

 A table is displayed that shows how many cases are affected by mutations within the gene.
 Each row represents the number of cases for each project.

 ## Protein Plot
 Mutations and their frequency across cases are mapped to a graphical visualization of protein-coding regions with a lollipop plot.
 Pfam domains are highlighted along the x-axis to assign functionality to specific protein-coding regions.
+The bottom track represents a view of the full gene length.
 Different transcripts can be selected by using the drop-down menu above the plot.

 The panel to the right of the plot allows the plot to be filtered by mutation consequence or impact.
 The plot will dynamically change as filters are applied.
 Mutation consequence and impact is denoted in the plot by color.